 How does it work?

-Condenser microphones are intended to capture high frequencies.
+Condenser microphone for android, iPhone, etc. is intended to capture high frequencies.
 To do this, the internal components incorporate a capacitor.
 The capacitor is composed of two suspended, lightweight metal plates called the diaphragm and back plate, as well as a condenser capsule that rests between them.
 Acoustic sound waves force the diaphragm to vibrate against the rear plate when they reach it.
 As a result, the voltage between them fluctuates.
 This fluctuation provides an electrical signal by mimicking the waveform of the incoming sound waves.
 An external power supply amplifies the audio stream, resulting in a more powerful sound.

 Pros & cons